Carl Weathers

-Carl Weathers (January 14, 1948 – February 1, 2024) was an American actor, director and gridiron football player.
+Carl Weathers (January 14, 1948 – February 2, 2024) was an American actor, director and football player.
 His prominent roles included boxer Apollo Creed in the first four Rocky films (1976–1985), Colonel Al Dillon in Predator (1987), Chubbs Peterson in Happy Gilmore (1996), and Combat Carl in the Toy Story franchise.
-He also portrayed Det.
+He also starred in the 1988 film Action Jackson and portrayed Det.
 Beaudreaux in the television series Street Justice (1991–1993) and a fictionalized version of himself in the comedy series Arrested Development (2004, 2013), and voiced Omnitraxus Prime in Star vs. the Forces of Evil (2017–2019).
 He had a recurring role as Greef Karga in the Star Wars series The Mandalorian (2019–2023), for which he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.

 Weathers played college football for the San Diego State Aztecs before playing professionally as a linebacker.
 He joined the Oakland Raiders of the National Football League (NFL) after going undrafted in the 1970 NFL draft.
 After two seasons with the Raiders, he played three seasons with the BC Lions of the Canadian Football League (CFL).

-Early life, family and education
+Early life

 Weathers was born on January 14, 1948, in New Orleans, Louisiana.
 His father was a day laborer.
-As an eighth-grade student, Carl earned an athletic scholarship to St. Augustine High School, a private school.
+As an eighth-grade student, Weathers earned an athletic scholarship to St. Augustine High School, a private school.
 He was an all-around athlete, involved in boxing, football, gymnastics, judo, soccer, and wrestling and he graduated from Long Beach Poly High School in 1966.